All Episodes

 It's also unfortunate that these crimes are usually glorified in rap music that is extremely influential to young people who lack positive role models and are drawn to these rappers.

-I'm almost certain there's gonna be some singing and snitching involved, as I'm also sure it has probably already happened.
+I'm almost certain there's going to be some singing and snitching involved, as I'm also sure it has probably already happened.

-Because when the fast money is rolling in, nobody is thinking about what they're gonna do when they eventually get caught.
+Because when the fast money is rolling in, nobody is thinking about what they're going to do when they eventually get caught.

 Woo back, baby.